oddlyshapedfn/YouCompleteReLM/README.md

 Inside of `train_cfg.json`, you can select various parameters for training.
 For instance, you can use a different base model if your machine has a lower VRAM/DRAM capacity.
 Decreasing blocksize, batchsize, or switching to a smaller model reduces RAM usage.
-Setting `gradient_checkpoint` to `true` also significantly reduces RAM usage but slows down training.
+Setting `gradient_checkpointing` to `true` also significantly reduces VRAM usage but slows down training.
 See below about `gradient_accumulation_steps`.
 For reasonable responses, I recommend using `EleutherAI/pythia-410m-deduped` or larger.